-Royal Tunbridge Wells is the only spa town in the South East of England.
-Discover Tunbridge Wells' 400-year history on a one-hour guided walking tour.
+Royal Tunbridge Wells is the only spa town in the South East of England and you really do need to see it to believe it!

 The town's elegant architecture, especially in The Pantiles, accommodates a variety of independent shops, cafés and restaurants.
 Royal Victoria Place, the High Street and the department stores of Fenwick's and Hoopers add to this choice.

-A diverse events programme is available throughout the year from 'spring gardens', 'summer sights and sounds' to Christmas festivities and regular Farmers' Markets.
+A diverse events programme is available throughout the year from 'spring gardens', 'open air shows' to Christmas festivities and regular Farmers' Markets.
 This exciting programme is available in Royal Tunbridge Wells and throughout the borough, including Cranbrook and the beautiful Wealden Villages.

 Welcome to the Itinerary Planner.
 Use this tool to build your own journey or choose from an exciting range of specially selected tours.